Batu Caves Dress Code: What to Wear for Women, Men and Children

 • Knee-length shorts (at or below the knee)

-• Maxi skirts or dresses below the knee
+• Maxi skirts or dresses falling below the knee

-• Sleeveless top + shawl or scarf over shoulders
+• Sleeveless top + shawl or scarf covering the shoulders

 • Short shorts or mini skirts (above the knee)